 If you are planning on taking any day trips to Sweden, i.e. to Malmo, Lund, or Helsingborg, you need to carry a valid ID (national ID or passport).
 Denmark is currently performing mandatory ID checks at the Swedish border and you will not be allowed to proceed without valid ID.

-1. Helsingor & Kronborg Castle
+1. Helsingør & Kronborg Castle

 Kronborg was built between 1574 and 1585 by Frederick II in Dutch Renaissance style to replace an earlier fortress built by Erik VII of Pomerania in the 15th century.
-The castle played a fascinating role in toll collection between the 16-18th centuries, resulting in Helsingor becoming extremely prosperous.
+It played a fascinating role in toll collection between the 16-18th centuries, resulting in Helsingør becoming extremely prosperous.